 A Disabled Airbag May Go Off

-Is perhaps the most common myth regarding front seat car seat safety.
+It is perhaps the most common myth regarding front seat car seat safety.
 And it’s simply not true.
 It simply does not happen when you are able to disable the airbag in your vehicle either by a key or a button!

 NB!
 Always check your vehicle manual’s instructions regarding disabling of the airbag!